 This ground temperature model must be considered provisional as the assumptions made cannot be tested or validated without further data collection.
 Temperature at depth data at several locations within the Susitna Basin would be required for validation of this model and improving estimates of assumed values.
-AEIDC is continuing a literature search for techniques to improve the resolution of the model.
+AEIDC believes this model currently provides the best available approximation of the physical conditions existing in the Susitna Basin and will be applied without validation until better estimates of existing conditions are obtained.